HuLiLab/SPIN-AI/README.md

 Output:

-visualization.py: visualizes a spatial transcriptomics slide colored by the distance of each spot to their original location.

 get_spgs.py: calculates SPGs from the attribution files.
 SPG criteria can be controlled using parameters.

 Parameters: <(string)experiment_name>  <(float)meanImportance_threshold> <(float [0-1])percent_non_zero_importance_threshold>